zazu/kanboard-plugin-pullmailtasks/README.md

 1. Be sure that your users have an email address in their profiles
 2. Assign a project identifier to the desired projects: **Project settings > Edit**
-3. Try to send an email to your project: kanboard+myprojectid:taskname@mydomain.tld
+3. Send an email to your project using the mail subject: kanboard+myprojectid:taskname
 4. Pull mail by calling http://name.tld/kanboard/?controller=Webhook&action=pullmail&plugin=Pullmailtasks

 The mailbox email address must be same as the user profile in Kanboard and the user must be member of the project.